symbol/symbol-docs/source/concepts/namespace.rst

     Creating a subnamespace; ``100 cat.currency``

 The **network dynamically adjusts the namespace rental fees** over time.
 To calculate the **effective rental fee**, the network multiplies the default value set in the configuration by the median :doc:`network multiplier <harvesting>` over last :properties:`maxRollbackBlocks <config-network.properties#L20>`.
 In case there are zero multipliers, these are replaced by the :properties:`defaultDynamicFeeMultiplier <config-network.properties#L20>` before the median calculation.

-.. note:: Please ensure there is enough balance in the account for payment of rental and transaction fee in order for the transactions to be accepted into a block.

 ******
 Guides